carvel-dev/carvel/site/content/ytt/docs/develop/lang-ref-ytt.md

 x, err = assert.try_to(lambda : json.decode("(not JSON)"))
 x     # None
 err   # "json.decode: invalid character '(' looking for beginning of value"

+# stop execution if two values are not equal
+assert.equals("not", "equal") # stops execution
 ```

 ### data